Qantas Frequent Flyer Program vs Virgin Australia Velocity Rewards

 Both Qantas and Virgin let you use your points to book flights for a family member.
 But Virgin takes the crown here because it lets you earn status from trips booked for other family members - a useful perk if you sometimes travel with your kids.

-The final verdict: Qantas Frequent Flyer
+The final winner: Qantas Frequent Flyer

 Scale matters.
 Qantas' larger fleet and wider range of destinations ultimately means that there are more ways to get stuff from points, which is reflected in the categories above.
 But it's a competitive race.